TechFreak2003/Agnidrishti_Hardware/README.md

 ## 👨‍💻 Author

-Developed as part of a smart IoT solution for fire and hazard detection in remote areas.
+Developed as part of a smart IoT & Computer Vision Solution for fire and hazard detection in remote areas.

 ---